SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 	- by spanish records, 326000000 coins
 		- **does not include smuggling!**
 - Doc7: ming official asks to repeal trade ban for much profit
-- Doc8: England trades china silver for "luxary items" that
+- Doc8: England trades china silver for "luxary items" that are of no use, but can't stop because someone else would take over trade and just sell to them at higher price.

 ## Kennedy Bashing on People
 ### Ming